google/docsy-example/content/en/docs/Overview/_index.md

 ---
-title: "Overview"
+title: Overview
-linkTitle: "Overview"
+description: Here's where your user finds out if your project is for them.
 weight: 1
-description: >
-  Here's where your user finds out if your project is for them.
 ---

 {{% pageinfo %}}